sgmelayu/kontent-template-manager/README.md

 ```

 Since the application is build in Angular, you can also use `ng serve` command to run application.

-#### :warning: Limitations

-See [a list of limitations](https://kentico.github.io/kontent-template-manager/limitations) before you get started.

 ### Publishing to GitHub pages